 The amount of attic ventilation can have a significant effect on air-conditioning costs.
 The majority of buildings in the Metro New York area were built when fuel was much less expensive.
 Given today's high cost of fuel, checking for attic insulation is especially important.

-Some inspectors advocate walking on pitched asphalt, slate, and tile roofs.
-There are inspectors who lift asphalt roof shingles to determine how they were installed.
+Some Home Inspectors advocate walking on pitched asphalt, slate, and terracotta tile roofs.
+There are Home Inspectors who lift asphalt roof shingles to determine how they were installed.
 This may seem like a good way to check a roof, but it can damage the roof.
 The slates, cedar shingles, or terracotta tiles may suffer damage that causes the roof to leak.

-Most asphalt roof shingles are self-sealing.
-Lifting an asphalt roof shingle damages the seal and makes the roof susceptible to wind damage.
+Asphalt roof shingles are self-sealing.
+Lifting an asphalt roof shingle damages the seal.
 There is no way to examine the membrane under the roof shingles.
-Some roofing manufacturers will void a roof warranty if they determine the damage was caused by an inspector on the roof.
+Some roofing manufacturers will void a roof warranty if they determine damage was caused by an inspector on the roof.

-An experienced inspector can determine the condition of the roof by visual examination.
-If an inspector needs to walk on the roof or lift the shingles to examine it, you should ask; Why can't this inspector determine the condition of the roof visually?
-Can't this inspector see that the roof shingles are old?
-Can't this inspector see that the roof shingles are irregular?
+Heimer Engineering's℠ Licensed Engineers determine the condition of the roof by visual examination.
+If a Home Inspector needs to walk on the roof or lift the shingles, you should ask; Why can't this inspector determine the condition of the roof visually?
+Can't this Home Inspector see that the roof shingles are old?
+Can't this Home Inspector see that the roof shingles are irregular?

 In some cases, it is not possible to safely observe the roof.
 The roof may not be visible because of local topology, because the roof is covered with snow, because there is no roof access hatch, or because the roof access hatch has been sealed.

-If the roof is not visible, available satellite images of the roof are used to assess the roof.
+If the roof is not visible, Heimer Engineering℠ uses available satellite images of the roof to assess the roof.
 This includes historical satellite images, which can allow the roof history to be determined.
-Fortunately, satellite images of most of the metropolitan New York area are available.

 The major storms that occurred during the late summer of 2011, combined with the earthquake during the late summer of 2011, caused roof and chimney problems to develop.
 Hurricane Sandy in late October of 2012 caused leaks in even new properly installed roofs.
 Roofs that were previously leak-free were damaged by wind and falling branches.
 Chimneys were displaced by the earthquake and strong winds.
 Cracks developed in chimneys, or between the chimney and the house as a result of the earthquake.
 Other damage both inside and outside the building also occurred.